1kit/Module-11-Practical-Application/README.md

 <img src = images/manu-price-box.png width = 100%/>
 </p>

+#### Observation
+- The median price of newer cars are in general higher.
+There is some anamoly for 2022 year cars.
+- There is a larger variation in the price for newer cars
+- Van and pickup pricess are higher in general than other types

 ## Data Preparation
 The following transformations had to be done on the data